Call us today for a free telephone consultation with an estate planning attorney.

 Louisiana Estate Planning Law Firm

 Planning for your death may be something you find frightening.
 However, having the right plan in place is financially prudent and will ease the stress for your loved ones.
 Estate planning in Louisiana is unique because of certain concepts such as forced heirship, usufructs, and the community property regime.
-You should have an experienced Louisiana estate planning attorney to ensure your last wishes are carried out.
+You should have an experienced estate planning attorney to ensure your last wishes are carried out.

 estate planning in Louisiana